 - Personal Statement

-The application and supporting documents must be submitted to Assistant Dean Shawn Fagan at email@example.com by December 10th of your 5th semester.
-The GRE is not required.
+The application and supporting documents must be submitted to Shawn Fagan, Assistant Dean for Undergraduate Studies, at firstname.lastname@example.org before the end of the fifth semester of study.

 Once approved, students will register for three or four (depending on your admit type) approved graduate-level courses in place of three or four undergraduate degree requirements (usually technical or discipline electives).
 Students must obtain a grade of at least a “B” in each of the graduate-level courses to remain eligible in the program.